xcore/sc_multi_uart/doc/example_applications.rst

     * **sc_multi_uart**: utilizes TX and RX servers provided by the component
     * **sc_util**: uses ``module_xc_ptr`` functions to perform pointer related arithmetic such as reading from and writing into memory

-This demo application is built by default for XP-SKC-L2 Slicekit Core board, SQUARE connector type.
+This demo application is built by default for XP-SKC-L2 sliceKIT Core board, SQUARE connector type.
 This application can also be built for TRIANGLE or STAR connectors as follows:

 To build for STAR connector, make the following changes in ``src\main.xc`` file: